mattrglobal/bbs-signatures/README.md

 For more details on the signature algorithm please refer to [here](https://github.com/mattrglobal/bbs-signatures-spec).

-**Note** the performance of this library in node environments is significantly different than with a native node module, for those requiring the highest level of performance we recommend using [node-bbs-signatures](https://github.com/mattrglobal/node-bbs-signatures).

 ## Getting started

 To use this package within your project simply run